rounakdatta/rounakdatta.github.io/src/content/about.md

 I invest a lot into understanding and researching about **large-scale systems**, the beauty of **mathematics** behind the gears of **artificially intelligent systems**.

 Also, I attempt to write [open-source software](https://github.com/rounakdatta).
 Sometimes [tweets](https://twitter.com/rounakdatta12).
 And [answers](https://stackoverflow.com/users/8303407/rounak-datta).
-[Artworks](https://www.instagram.com/rounakdatta/) are my favourite pastime.

 <hr>